treeverse/lakeFS/docs/use_cases/rollback.md

 A Rollback is used as a stopgap measure to “put out the fire” as quickly as possible while RCA (root cause analysis) is performed to understand 1) exactly how the error happened and 2) what can be done to prevent it from happening again.

-These can be pressured, stressful situations to deal with when a critical error happens.
-Having the ability to employ a rollback takes some of the pressure off, and makes it more likely you figure out what happened without creating additional issues.
+It can be a pressured, stressful situation to deal with  a critical data error.
+Having the ability to employ a rollback relieves some of the pressure, and makes it more likely you can figure out what happened without creating additional issues.

-The [14 day outage](https://devops.com/what-sres-can-learn-from-the-atlassian-outage-of-2022/) some Atlassian users experienced in May '22 could have been an uninteresting minor incident had rolling back the deleted customer data been an option.
+As a real world example, the [14 day outage](https://devops.com/what-sres-can-learn-from-the-atlassian-outage-of-2022/) some Atlassian users experienced in May '22 could have been an uninteresting minor incident had rolling back the deleted customer data been an option.

 ## Performing Rollbacks with lakeFS